-- Class HPC concrete deck;
+- A silica fume concrete deck;

 - Epoxy-coated deck rebar; and

-- A waterproofing membrane.
+- A waterproofing membrane on the deck riding surface.

 The Department has had successful experience with this deck protection system and is satisfied with its performance.
 Alternative deck protection systems shall not result in a higher level of maintenance, rehabilitation and/or replacement over the last 45 years of the bridge's service life than the Department's standard system.